Damitwhy/NA-Share/README.md

     ```
   - Run migrations on Heroku with the command: `heroku run python3 manage.py migrate`
   - Open your app in the browser with the command: `heroku open`

+Congratulations you have deployed to Heroku using the commandline interface or terminal window.

  ## NA-Share's current deployment links:
  - Heroku deployment...
 Link to NA-Share [NA-Share](https://na-share-b53b0f36b98a.herokuapp.com/)